eebean2/PKit/README.md

 * This is the first release, it will be buggy (if it's not, then I'll be shocked)
 * This is updated for iOS 9 and OS X 10.11 as of 9/7/15

-# Welcome!

-This is my first project on GitHub, and although it's simple, it's something I hope will make things simpler.

 #How to use

 1) Copy "PKit.m" and "PKit.h" to your project files.
 (Sorry, this is the only way for now)